JoshPatton26/WebDevelopment/README.md

 ### E-Commerce Store
 The current project in this repository is an advanced web development final project—an e-commerce store for a fictional produce wholesale company.
 This project demonstrates proficiency in various web development technologies and frameworks, including HTML for markup, CSS for styling, Python for backend development, Flask for web application framework, and databases such as SQLite3 and SQLAlchemy for data storage and management.

+### E-Commerce Store Project
+The centerpiece of this repository is my advanced web development final project: an e-commerce store for a fictional produce wholesale company.
+This project demonstrates proficiency in frontend design, backend development with Flask, database management using SQLite3 and SQLAlchemy, user authentication, and more.

+### Password Manager
+In addition to course projects, this repository includes a password manager application developed during my free time.
+The password manager utilizes MD5 encryption for secure storage and SQLite3 databases for data management.
+It provides a practical solution for securely managing and storing passwords.

 ## Development Environment

 ### Tools and Technologies